 Something else pretty cool in the second picture.
 I have always used fresh basil when making pizza.
-When I went into the grocery they were out of every different kind of fresh basil except a live basil plant and so, with Ann’s encouragement, I bought one.
+When I went into the grocery they were out of every different kind of fresh basil except a live basil plant and so, with Anne’s encouragement at my local New Season’s Market, I bought one.
 Whoa, I don’t think I will ever use freshly packaged basil again.
 One of the first things I thought about was it didn’t look like enough.
 Not only was it enough, I still have tons left over and my kitchen smells heavenly.

 I don’t often show a BS reading after a meal but this one was too good to pass up.
 My goal is to always be under 100 about 1½-2 hours after dinner so as you can see this was pretty good.
 I never can seem to outdo my friend Steve Cooksey but hey Steve, this one’s for you.